elastic/ecs/CONTRIBUTING.md

   group: 2
   description: >
     The agent fields contain all the data about the agent/client/shipper that collected/generated the events.

-    As an example in case of beats for logs this is `agent.name` is `filebeat`.

   footnote: >
-    This tag is optional.
-Use it if you want to add more information after the field table.
-    For example, you can use to show examples of how several fields might work together.
+    In the case of beats for logs, for example,  the `agent.name` is `filebeat`.

   fields:
     - name: version
       type: keyword